Storrito/storrito.github.io/_posts/2018-09-21-instagram-sessionid-cookie.md

 ![Storrito](/images/instagram-sessionid-cookie/storrito.png "Storrito")

+Afterwards the Instagram account will appear in the list below the button.
+You can now also close the incoginto tab, please do not click on logout there, since this would discount Storrito from Instagram.

 If you have any problems please contact our Storrito support (support@storrito.com) or click the red circle in the right bottom corner.